konveyor/konveyor.github.io/content/Forklift/InstallingForklift/prereqs.md

 ### oVirt prerequisites
 The following prerequisites apply to oVirt migrations:
-* Must have the CA certificate of the Engine.
+* Must have the CA certificate of the engine.
 * Able to obtain the CA certificate by navigating to:
 ```
  https://<{rhv-short}_engine_host>/ovirt-engine/services/pki-resource?resource=ca-certificate&format=X509-PEM-CA
 ```
 ### VMware prerequisites
 The following prerequisites apply to VMware migrations:
-* Must install [VMware Tools](https://docs.vmware.com/en/VMware-Workstation-Pro/index.html) on all source virtual machines (VMs).
+* Install [VMware Tools](https://docs.vmware.com/en/VMware-Workstation-Pro/index.html) must be installon all source virtual machines (VMs).
 * If running a warm migration, [changed block tracking (CBT)](https://kb.vmware.com/s/article/1020128) on the VMs and on the VM disks must be enabled.
-* Must create a VMware Virtual Disk Development Kit (VDDK) image.
+* Create a VMware Virtual Disk Development Kit (VDDK) image.
-* Must obtain the SHA-1 fingerprint of the vCenter host.
+* Obtain the SHA-1 fingerprint of the vCenter host.
-* If migrating more than 10 VMs from an ESXi host in the same migration plan, the NFC service memory of the host must be increased.
+* The NFC service memory of the host must be increased if migrating more than 10 VMs from an ESXi host in the same migration plan.

 ## Creating a VDDK image
 Forklift uses the VMware Virtual Disk Development Kit (VDDK) SDK to transfer virtual disks from VMware vSphere.
-Follow the steps in the procedures below to create the VDDK image.
+Follow the steps below to create the VDDK image.

 **Note:**
 The VDDK init image path is required to add a VMware source provider: